Pacifica Spindrift Players Executive Board Bylaws

 1. Serve as a Producer for one (1) show in the season.
 Producer’s responsibilities will include handling staff contracts, creating & managing the show’s budget, submitting expenses, submitting for stipends, and assisting in marketing the show.

-2. Maintain artifacts and documentation for their position.
+4. Maintain artifacts and documentation for their position.

 2. President:

-1. Shall preside over all meetings of the Board of Directors and the Annual Meeting; shall have general active management of the Company; and shall see that all orders and resolutions of the Board of Directors are carried into effect.
+1. Shall preside over all meetings of the Board of Directors and the Annual Meeting; shall have general active management of the Theatre; and shall see that all orders and resolutions of the Board of Directors are carried into effect.

-2. Shall appoint the heads of such committees as are necessary to further the business of the Company and shall be an ex-officio member of all standing committees, subject to the approval of the Board.
+2. Shall appoint the heads of such committees as are necessary to further the business of the Theatre and shall be an ex-officio member of all standing committees, subject to the approval of the Board.

 3. The President or VP of Finance shall be required to sign all of PSP’s checks for payment of debt or stipends owed.

-4. Shall oversee the Artistic Board.
+4. Shall oversee the paid positions of PSP.

 5. Will supervise each Gala for the season, ordering all necessary refreshments, and securing volunteers to work the Gala as necessary.